Hochschild cohomology and quantum Drinfeld Hecke algebras

 \begin{theorem} Assume that $n \geq 4$.
 The maps $\kappa:V \times V \to \CC G(2,1,n)$ for which $\mH_{{\bf q}, \kappa }$ is a quantum Drinfeld Hecke algebra form a two-dimensional vector space with basis consisting of maps $V \times V \to \CC G(2,1,n)$ determined by their effect on pairs $(v_i,v_j)$, $i \neq j$, given by

 \end{theorem}

 {\bf The type $D_n$ Weyl group $G(2,2,n)=WD_n$}

-As was the case for $G(2,1,n)$, we do not get nontrivial quantum Drinfeld Hecke algebras from the first, third, or fourth type of $2$-cocycles.
-For the second and fifth type of $2$-cocycles, we have the following:
+As was the case for $G(2,1,n)$, we do not get nontrivial quantum Drinfeld Hecke algebras from the first, third, or fourth type of $2$-cocycles, but there do exist nontrivial quantum Drinfeld Hecke algebras for the second and fifth type of $2$-cocycles.
+The corresponding result for this case is simply Theorem~\ref{m2 classification} with $G(2,1,n)$ replaced by $G(2,2,n)$.